contagon/handbook/handbook/20-activities.md

 Ward youth conferences are planned and carried out by the ward youth council, under the direction of the bishopric.
 The bishopric obtains the stake presidency’s approval of plans for a ward youth conference.

-Stake youth conferences are planned and carried out by the stake Aaronic Priesthood–Young Women committee, under the direction of the stake presidency.
+Stake youth conferences are planned and carried out by the stake youth leadership committee, under the direction of the stake presidency.
 Youth should take the lead in planning stake youth conferences with the support of adult leaders.
 The stake presidency may invite youth to attend the committee’s meetings as needed.

 Youth conferences are to be funded from the stake or ward budget.
 Members should not be asked to pay for youth conferences.